MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 As a global or SharePoint admin in your organization, you can change the URL for the following types of sites (previously called "site collections"):

-- Office 365 group-connected team sites
+- Microsoft 365 group-connected team sites
-- Modern team sites that don't belong to an Office 365 group
+- Modern team sites that don't belong to an Microsoft 365 group
 - Communication sites
 - Classic team sites